-Fig. 2.3. (a) cw light vs. current characteristics of a BH on SI laser.
+Fig. 2.3 (a) CW light-versus-current characteristics of a BH on SI laser.
 Length of laser = $120 \,\mu$ m.
 Modulation characteristics of this laser at various bias points indicated in the plot are shown in (b).
 (From [15], ©1983 AIP.
 Reprinted with permission)

-Fig. 2.4.
-Measured relaxation oscillation resonance frequency of lasers of various cavity lengths, as a function of $\sqrt{P_0}$ where $P_0$ is the cw output optical power.
+Fig. 2.4 Measured relaxation oscillation resonance frequency of lasers of various cavity lengths, as a function of $\sqrt{P_0}$ where P_0 is the CW output optical power.
 The points of a catastrophic damage are indicated by downward pointing arrows.
 (From [15], ©1983 AIP.
 Reprinted with permission)